danieltuzes/pip_package_demo/README.md

 - Add further documentations, e.g. how to install the package, who created it, where to get help, etc.

-The documentation is distributed independently of the source code, and hosted on a fancy site.
+The documentation is distributed independently of the source code, and can hosted on a fancy site.